Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-05-06-zero-downtime-migrations.md

 ### Switch reads

-This is usually the hardest step, since we often have reads in may different places.
+This is usually the most burdensome step.
+There are often dozens different code paths reading from the table.
 Since that data is in sync between tables, we can take our time with this part of the migration.

 <img class="diagram" src="/assets/migration-switch-reads.svg" alt="Switch reads" width="50%" >